Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Experimental Evaluation

-The plots show the resulting set of trajectories representing the robot's path from an initial location (black dot) to a designated target (blue star), in the context of static obstacles and the presence of a human (red circle).
-Also, the original oracle demonstration trajectory is included (black line).
+The plots depict the robot’s trajectories from an initial point (black dot) to a goal (blue star), considering static obstacles and a human (red circle \& arrow), with the optimal demonstration trajectory (black line) included.

-For the shift from efficiency to distance keeping (Fig.~\ref{fig:qualitative_enhanced}.1), the trajectory set indicates an increasing distance to the human during traversal.
-Vice versa, the robot traverses with increasing closeness to the human, until finally it barely passes without collision.
-A resulting reduction in path length can be observed, as expected from the efficiency penalty $r^t_{\text{efficiency}}$.
-Note that the agent learned to occasionally stay close to nearby obstacles under the maximum human distance objective, followed by a distinct goal-ward turn when the obstacle was passed.
+Starting with the static human in Fig.\ref{fig:qualitative_enhanced}A+B, the shift from efficiency to distance-keeping (Fig.\ref{fig:qualitative_enhanced}.1) shows increasing human distance along the path, with the robot eventually passing closely without collision, reducing path length due to the efficiency penalty $r^t_{\text{efficiency}}$.
+Under maximum human distance preference, the robot occasionally stays close to obstacles before turning towards the goal after passing them.

-For the shift from distance keeping to demonstration-like behavior (Fig.~\ref{fig:qualitative_enhanced}.2), a decrease of minimum distance to the human $d_h$ can be observed.
-In contrast to the shift into the efficiency objective above, the trajectories now shape into the characteristic demonstration pattern of straight approaching and circular circumnavigation of the human, followed by a bending in the line between human an goal.
-While the sharp corners in front and behind the human are not as pronounced as in the demonstration trajectory, the navigation behavior clearly approaches demonstration-like patterns in support of C2.
+For the shift from distance-keeping to demonstration-like behavior (Fig.~\ref{fig:qualitative_enhanced}.2), the minimum distance to the human decreases.
+Supporting C1, trajectories shape into the characteristic demonstration pattern of straight approach, circular circumnavigation, and a goal-directed turn, yet sharp corners near the human are less pronounced than in the demonstration.

-The overall picture completes, as we shift preferences from demonstration back into efficiency, see Fig.~\ref{fig:qualitative_enhanced}.3.
-While in column A) the demonstration driven trajectories do a nuanced bend around the human, the efficiency driven trajectories pilot right towards the goal after barely passing the human.
+Finally, shifting preferences from demonstration back to efficiency (Fig.~\ref{fig:qualitative_enhanced}.3), demonstration-driven trajectories bend around the human, while efficiency-driven ones head directly to the goal after passing.
+When obstacles are near the human, collisions are avoided, though at reduced distance.
+Under maximum distance preference, human distance is maintained before and after obstacles, and all trajectories pass the human on the right, following the demonstration pattern.

-Whenever obstacles are close to the human, the agent avoids collisions at the cost of reduced distance to the human.
-Under maximum distance preference, before and after obstacles, the distance to the human is maintained.
-Notably, all trajectories traverse with the human on the right hand site, as defined by the demo.
+To further evaluate the generalization and robustness of our policy, we test it in a moving human environment and a previously unseen scene.
+In this dynamic setting, which was not covered during training, a human approaches at $0.5 \si{\meter\per\second}$ (Fig.~\ref{fig:qualitative_enhanced}.C+D), the efficiency and distance-keeping objectives are maintained without collisions.
+The avoidance maneuvers occur more abruptly than in the static case, bending sharply away from the human.
+As expected, the demonstration pattern is less followed, with the orbiting part shrinking or not completed due to the moving human.